MG Software.

 What is Two-Factor Authentication? - Explanation & Meaning

 Two-factor authentication (2FA) is a security method that requires users to provide two different verification factors to prove their identity.
 By requiring a second factor in addition to a password, account security is dramatically increased.
+Even when a password is stolen through phishing or a data breach, the second factor prevents an attacker from actually gaining access to the account.

 Related terms